mo1ein/jobname/src/narvan.md

 - What are differences between python async and go concurrency?

-- What databases do you work?
+- What databases have you worked with?

 - What is NoSql?

-- mongoDB is NoSql?
+- mongoDB is a NoSql?

 - Can you write query?